ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ### WeatherForecastEditorForm

-`WeatherForecastEditorForm` is similar to 1
+`WeatherForecastEditorForm` is similar to `WeatherForecastViewerForm`.

-The C# code for the `WeatherForecastEditorForm` is again pretty simple.
+The code is again pretty simple.

 1. Inherit from `EditRecordFormBase` and set `TRecord` as `WeatherForecast`.
 2. Get the `WeatherForecastControllerService` and assign it to the base `Service` property.